dddrrreee/cs140e-20win/labs/6-threads/README.md

 understanding of assembly code by having you write a few assembly routines.
 Being comfortable doing so will come in handy later.

-   1. Look up how to get the current `cpsr` in the `docs/armv6.pdf` document (I'd suggest section A2-6 or A3) or the screen shot below, and write code to do so.
-(You can see examples of how to implement assembly functions in the `.s` files in the `libpi` directory.)
-   Print whether you have interrupts disabled and what mode you are in to verify you did so correctly.

-   2. Implement a simple assembly routine `test_csave(p,...)` that that stores *all* general-purpose registers and the `cpsr` in the pointed-to memory `p` using the ARM instruction `str` and explicit constant offsets (i.e., there will be one instruction for each register saved) and returns a pointer to the last saved value.
+   1. Implement a simple assembly routine `test_csave(p,...)` that that stores *all* general-purpose registers `cpsr` in the pointed-to memory `p` using the ARM instruction `str` and explicit constant offsets (i.e., there will be one instruction for each register saved).
 Verify that the values stored and the amount of space it used makes sense.

-   3. Write another version `test_csave_stmfd` using ARM's "store multiple", (should be just a few lines)  and verify you get the same values as (2).
+   2. Write another version `test_csave_stmfd` using ARM's "store multiple", (should be just a few lines)  and verify you get the same values as (2).
 Note that `stmfd` stores registers so that the smallest is at the lowest address.
 Useful [ARM